15 August – 2 September 2022

 Level C1 (Advanced)

-- Can produce clear, well-structured, detailed text on complex subjects, showing a controlled use of organisational patterns, connectors and cohesive devices.
+- Can produce clear, well-structured, detailed texts on complex subjects, showing controlled use of organizational patterns, connectors and cohesive devices.

 Level C2 (Proficiency)

 - Can understand with ease virtually everything heard or read.

 - Can summarise information from different spoken and written sources, reconstructing arguments and accounts in a coherent presentation.

 - Can express him/herself spontaneously, very fluently and precisely, differentiating finer shades of meaning even in more complex situations.